scholzj/livescore-demo-vertx-amqp-bridge/README.md

 #### Request

-* Send a message to endpoint LiveScore/addGame
+* Send a message to endpoint addGame
 * The message payload should be in JSON format:
 ```json
 {